daizutabi/ivory/docs/tutorial/tuning.md

 #File torch.yml {%=/examples/torch.yml%}

-The `Monitor` instance monitors `val_loss` and the default mode is `min` (smaller is better).
+The `Monitor` instance monitors `val_loss` (actually this is the default value, so that you can delete this line) and the default mode is `min` (smaller is better).
 If your monitor  is accuracy, for example, set the monitor like this:

 ~~~yaml
 monitor: